Thermal Macroeconomics: An axiomatic theory of aggregate economic phenomena

 As an example of a ship thermometer, we can use the toy economy of Section~\ref{sec:toy}.
 Combining previous results, $\mu = \frac{\alpha N}{G} T$, and noting that $N$ and $G$ remain fixed, we see that $\mu$ gives a result proportional to $T$.
 So the market price of the good on the ship can be used to measure the temperature of the mainland economy.
 Alternatively, if one can measure the amount $M$ of money on the ship then one can use the more direct formula $T = \frac{1}{N\eta} M$, proportional to $M$, but almost any quantifier on any type of ship thermometer would respond in some nontrivial way to the temperature of $A$.

 As mentioned above, the scale for temperature is arbitrary (at least from our construction).
 So what can really be measured is ratios of temperatures.
 Our ship thermometer allows us to do this.

 If we choose to use the amount $M$ of money on the ship to infer the temperature, it is worth noting that if the ship thermometer is too small then fluctuations in $M$ will make the temperature difficult to measure (and indeed, prices on the ship will be difficult to measure also).
-Indeed, the analogue of Einstein's formula for fluctuations in energy of a subsystem, derived from the canonical ensemble in statistical mechanics, is that the variance where $M$ is the amount of money on the ship, $C$ is the money capacity of the ship, and $T$ is the (common) temperature of the ship and $A$.
+Indeed, the analogue of Einstein's formula for fluctuations in energy of a small subsystem, derived from the canonical ensemble in statistical mechanics, is that the variance where $M$ is the amount of money on the ship, $C$ is the money capacity of the ship ({more precisely}, at constant $\nu$ rather than $G$, but for a CD economy there is no difference), and $T$ is the (common) temperature of the ship and $A$.